hannesdelbeke/brain/computer numerical control.md

   A machine that rotates a workpiece while applying tools to it to perform operations on cylindrical parts.

 - **CNC router**
-  A computer-controlled cutting machine that can cut a variety of materials, including wood, glass, plastics, metals, composites, and foams.
+  A computer-controlled cutting machine that can cut a variety of materials, including [[wood]], glass, plastics, metals, composites, and foams.

 - **CNC grinding**
   A process that uses a rotating wheel to remove material from a piece of metal.